alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-18: Cloud db debug for architecture design

 - 2023-Oct-19: Consideration of some functionality separation in the components, for architecture aspect

+- 2023-Nov-01: Design testing data for conversation-game-node: piece list and each piece